syt123450/Three.js-Solar-Exploration/wiki/Individual Log - Bou Yu.md

 * Communication
   * Talk to team members about how to work together to achieve maximum work efficiency

+### [Oct.30.2017] Talked to Yuntian
+* Talked to Yuntian to refactor and integrate code
+* Discussed strategies of refining explosion

 ### [Oct.23.2017 - Oct.29.2017] Core Values
 * See the whole
   * Each member works on respective parts